Fields - Adding New Fields to a Site

 If you select lookup a list of the available system lookup lists will appear.
 Select the one that the new field should be linked to.

-If you select lookup_custom, a list of the available custom lookup lists will appear.
+If you select lookup_custom, a list of the available custom lookup lists will appear (see below for creating a new custom lookup list).
 In addition, a "Multiple Selections Allowed" checkbox will appear; the default, unchecked, will create a single-select lookup field, meaning only one value can be selected per record, and is usually the desired option.
 If you create a multi-select lookup field, values chosen will appear in reports as a comma separated list inside one 'cell' of the data table.
 You will not be able to get counts of each individual value without filtering on each one in turn.

 You cannot change the value of Multiple Selections Allowed after creating a field using lookup_custom.
 If you create a field as single-select, then later decide you want a multi-select, you must create a new field.
 But you can use the same lookup list; no need to create a new one.